gocodevs/GoMasternode/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your blocknoded's P2P listen port (37001 by default).
+your blocknoded's P2P listen port (27001 by default).
 ```
--externalip=X   You can tell blocknode about its publicly reachable address using
+-externalip=X   You can tell gocoin about its publicly reachable address using
                 this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/blocknode-service/hostname.
+Given the above configuration, you can find your onion address in /var/lib/tor/gocoin-service/hostname.
 Onion addresses are given
                 preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).